 This popular county flag can be seen over Langley Castle, Hexham

 and widely around the county

-and below, from a vessel on the river Tyne in Newcastle
+The flag is seen below, flying from a vessel on the river Tyne in Newcastle

 and it is sufficiently ingrained in the local culture to decorate bus stops!